SeanPeer/Ex3_OOP/README.md

-# Ex3 - Un-directed weighted graph in Python
+# Ex3 - Bi-dirctional weighted graph in Python

 Assignment 3 in OOP course, Ariel university 2021.

-In this assignment we will present an un-directed weighted graph implemented in python 3.
+In this assignment we will present an Bi-directional weighted graph implemented in python 3.